Armando Reverón: Artistic changes

 Reverón built several huts in the land that he bought in Macuto, the main hut was his workshop; the walls were timber and the roof thatched.
 Around his waist he placed a large bag to hold his driftwood-made brushes.

 The decision to move also coincided with a change of behavior and a transformation of his artistic concepts.
 During this period, by adopting primitive habits and detached from the city, Reverón could develop a deeper understanding of nature; this led him to develop his particular method of painting using native elements, and adopting procedures and materials that suited his desire to represent the atmosphere of the landscape under the dazzling effects produced by direct sunlight.

 Thus entered what the critic Alfredo Boulton called his Período Blanco, located roughly between 1924 and 1932.
 The GAN (Galeria de Arte Nacional) possesses an important collection of photographs by Alfredo Boulton of Reverón.
 These photographs contain a series of Reverón painting Luisa Phelps dated 1930.
 In 1933, he won a first award to be an exhibition of his work at the Ateneo de Caracas, which was then presented in the gallery Katia Granoff in Paris, France.

 In early 1940, he began his Período Sepia, which corresponds to a set of canvases painted on the coast and in the port of La Guaira in which brown tones are dominant in landscapes of land and sea.
 He subsequently suffered a period of depression following a psychotic breakdown which forced confinement in "San Jorge" sanatorium from "José María Finol".
 Once recovered, he worked in a different style.

 From that moment, he took refuge in a magical universe, around objects and dolls created by him, gave birth to the last and delirious expressionist stage of his work figurative period characterized by the use of materials such as chalk, crayons and a theatrical fantasy that became more and more uncontrollable but, through a drawing that aspired to academic correctness, sought to restore the emotional balance of Reverón.

+In 2007, the Museum of Modern Art in New York presented a retrospective of Reverón's figurative and landscape paintings, life-sized dolls, and other objects made for his home in Macuto.
+The exhibition was organized in cooperation with Venezuela's Fundación Museos Nacionales and Proyecto Armando Reverón.